Key takeaways

 - Get an ARM with better terms

-- Cash out the equity built up in your home
+- Cash out some of the equity built up in your home

 When is the right time to refinance?

 “The No. 1 question is probably, ‘Should I wait until rates go lower?’” said Gotsch.
-“The correct answer is that if you can benefit from a refinance today, you should consider it.
-You can likely refinance again if the rate goes even lower in the future because, just like the stock market, it’s almost impossible to pick the absolute bottom.”
+“The correct answer is that if you can benefit from a refinance today, you should do it.
+Refinancing again could be an option if the rate goes even lower in the future because, just like the stock market, it’s almost impossible to pick the absolute bottom.”

 Why refinancing might make sense right now

-If you’re currently in a fixed-rate loan and are considering refinancing to a lower-rate, fixed-rate loan, a common rule of thumb is to consider refinancing when rates are 1% to 2% below your current mortgage rate, but it really depends on your situation.
+If you’re currently in a fixed-rate loan and are considering refinancing to a lower-rate, fixed-rate loan, a common rule of thumb is to consider refinancing when rates are 1-2% below your current mortgage rate, but it really depends on your situation.

 “Because refinancing comes with closing costs, you need to figure out your break-even point,” Gotsch continued.
-“Your mortgage banker can help you do this, but basically the break-even point is the time it takes your monthly savings to cover the closing costs.
-If you plan to sell your home before that break-even point occurs it may not be worth refinancing.”
+“Your mortgage banker can help you do this, but basically, the break-even point is the time it takes your monthly savings to cover the closing costs.
+If you plan to sell your home before that break-even point occurs, it may not be worth the cost of refinancing.”

 Key factors to consider before refinancing

 The 10-year Treasury rate (or yield) is the interest rate on U.S. Treasury securities with a constant maturity of 10 years.
-It represents the return investors earn for holding a U.S. government bond for 10 years and also serves as a benchmark for other interest rates driven financial products.
+It represents the return investors earn for holding a U.S. government bond for 10 years and serves as a benchmark for other interest rates.

 “There’s always a lot of hype around when the Federal Reserve makes moves on interest rates.
 That’s when media chatter is at its loudest,” said Gotsch.
-“That’s great, but those are short-term interest rates; mortgages track more closely to the 10-Year Treasury yield.”
+“That’s great, but those are short-term interest rates.
+We’ve found that mortgages track more closely to the 10-year Treasury yield.”

 The interest rate on your mortgage is tied directly to how much you pay on your mortgage each month, and lower rates usually mean lower payments.